Mozilla Data Collective Privacy Notice

 Privacy Policy

-This Privacy Policy describes how Mozilla Data Collective LTD (“MDC,” “us,” “we,” “our”) collects, uses, discloses, and protects your information in connection with MDC’s owned and operated websites, currently available at https://mozilladatacollective.com/ (the “Site”), MDC’s datasets that we host or make available on behalf of our dataset contributors (the “MDC Datasets”), and any other products, services, features, or applications provided by MDC (collectively, the “Services”).
+This Privacy Policy describes how Mozilla Data Collective LTD (“MDC,” “us,” “we,” “our”) collects, uses, discloses, and protects your information in connection with MDC’s owned and operated websites, currently available at https://mozilladatacollective.com/ (the “Site”), MDC’s datasets that we host or make available on behalf of our dataset contributors (the “MDC Datasets”), participate in providing data for a dataset that we commission, and any other products, services, features, or applications provided by MDC, including optional dataset creation tools and related functionalities that we make available (the “Dataset Creation Tools”) (collectively, the “Services”).

 If you have any questions or concerns about this policy, email us at support@mozilladatacollective.com.